KasparEtter/ef1p/pages/email/email.md

 and provide their own IP address
 [as the name server's address](https://en.wikipedia.org/wiki/DNS_spoofing#Redirect_the_target_domain's_name_server) in the additional section of the response.
-This is known as a [name chaining attack](https://datatracker.ietf.org/doc/html/rfc3833#section-2.3) and in the absence of [DNSSEC](/internet/#domain-name-system-security-extensions), any records in the additional section may not be cached by DNS resolvers.
+This is known as a [name chaining attack](https://datatracker.ietf.org/doc/html/rfc3833#section-2.3).
+In the absence of [DNSSEC](/internet/#domain-name-system-security-extensions), any records in the additional section may not be cached by DNS resolvers.
 (In case you are wondering, [`.example`](https://en.wikipedia.org/wiki/.example) is a top-level domain reserved for examples.)